systematic-magic/aop/supplementary.rst

 1. Title
 --------

 1.1.
-Check that Supplementary files contain artile title.
+Check that Supplementary files contain article title.

 1.2.
 Check that there is a mandatory section header: ":red:`SUPPLEMENTARY MATERIALS`".
 No other options are allowed.

 1.3.
-Check that ":red:`SUPPLEMENTARY MATERIALS`" header is for formated in all caps, bold and in red.
+Check that ":red:`SUPPLEMENTARY MATERIALS`" header is for formatted in all caps, bold and in red.

 .. image:: /_static/suppl_title_header.png
    :alt: Title and header